MohammadTahaBatoomi/Quantum_Bilders/README.md

 # 🎬 NeuroCraft
-### 🚀 AI-Powered Digital Content & App Development Team
+## 🚀 AI‑Powered Digital Content & App Development Team

-> **"We don't just build apps — we craft intelligence."**
+> **"We don’t just build apps — we craft intelligence."**

 ---

-## 🎮 About The Event
+## 🎮 About the Event
-**اولین رویداد تولید محتوای دیجیتال مبتنی بر AI**
-برگزارکننده: **بسیج دانش‌آموزی** ✌️

-در این رویداد، ما با ترکیب:
-- 🤖 هوش مصنوعی
+**The First AI‑Based Digital Content Creation Event**
+Organized by **Basij Danesh‑Amoozi** ✌️

+This event challenges teams to create:
-- 📱 توسعه اپلیکیشن
+- 📱 Applications
+- 🎮 Games
-- 🎨 خلاقیت دیجیتال
+- 🎨 Digital Content

-قراره **دنیای دیجیتال رو بلرزونیم** 🔥
+powered by **Artificial Intelligence**.

+We are here to push boundaries and shape the digital future. 🔥

 ---

-## 🧠 Who Are We?
+## 🧠 Who We Are
-**NeuroCraft** یک تیم توسعه‌دهنده‌ی جوان، خلاق و آینده‌نگره که با تمرکز روی:
-- React Native
+**NeuroCraft** is a forward‑thinking development team focused on building modern, intelligent, and impactful digital products.

+Our core strengths:
+- Mobile App Development
-- هوش مصنوعی
+- Artificial Intelligence
 - Prompt Engineering
-- طراحی تجربه کاربری

-محصولاتی می‌سازه که **فقط کار نکنن، تأثیر بذارن**.
+- Clean Architecture & UX‑Driven Design

+We don’t just participate — **we compete to lead**.

 ---

 ## 🛠️ Tech Stack
 - ⚛️ React Native (Expo)
 - 📘 TypeScript
+- 🤖 Artificial Intelligence
-- 🤖 AI & Prompt Engineering
+- 🧠 Prompt Engineering
-- 🎨 Modern UI / UX
+- 🎨 Modern UI / UX Design
-- ☁️ Cloud-ready Architecture
+- ☁️ Scalable & Cloud‑Ready Architecture

 ---